The best drones for photographers of 2023

 What’s considered “good” flight time or long battery life?
 This might not be the answer you want to read, but here it is: “it doesn’t matter.”
 Given LiPo battery technology and how far it can be pushed (ahem, Samsung exploding phones) don’t expect a photography drone to fly longer than 30 minutes.
 Though, one drone in this guide, the Mavic 2 does have an impressive max flight time of 31 minutes.
 Instead, just buy some spare batteries!

 Do I need to register my drone?
-Yes!
-Learn more about drone registration in our Getting Started Guide here.
+Usually yes!
+Recreational drones under 250 grams do not need to be registered, but otherwise you need to register with the FAA when flying drones in the U.S. Learn more about drone registration in our Getting Started Guide here.

 Do I need a license to fly?
 Maybe.
 If you’re flying commercially, you definitely do.
 If you’re just flying for fun, you probably don’t need a full Part 107 certificate.
 Find out more about how you can get your drone pilot’s license from the FAA here.
 However, all pilots flying drones that weigh 250 grams or more must either fly under Part 107 (and have said license) or pass the FAA recreational drone test (referred to as TRUST).